epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 	The irq structure associated with each inturrupt source maintains the list of records that needs to processed whenever the interrupt occurs from that particular inturrupt source.

+Soft Sequence
+	Soft sequence class and also soft sequence manager, which maintains the list of the soft sequence.

+SOft sequence should be common to all the EVG in the IOC